StarDustCFW/nspmini/README.md

 	//to launch the installed nsp from your app use: unsigned long long AppTitleID =  mini::GetTitleID();
-	appletRequestLaunchApplication (AppTitleID , NULL);
+	//AppTitleID is a u64 in hex like this 0x05B9DB505ABBE000 appletRequestLaunchApplication (AppTitleID , NULL);
 }
 ...